GeotrekCE/Geotrek-admin/docs/import-data/development.rst

         * See the `geotrek/tourism/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/tourism/parsers.py/>`_  file for details about parsers

-    .. md-tab-item:: points of interest
+    .. md-tab-item:: Points of interest

         To import point of interest (POI) from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content: